On the interpretation of XRISM X-ray measurements of turbulence in the intracluster medium: a comparison with cosmological simulations: Results

 Finally, we re-assess the amount of the non-thermal pressure support in this cluster, to closely compare with the result by \citet{Coma_XRISM}, who reported a kinetic pressure support $\approx 3\%$ of the total pressure in the cluster centre.
 In Figure \ref{fig:scatter1} we give the 3-dimensional profile of the ratio between turbulent and total pressure within the radius.
 We use the same formula by \citet{Coma_XRISM}: $p_{turb,kin}/p_{tot}=[1+3/(\gamma \mathcal{M}_{3D}^2)]^{-1}$ where $\mathcal{M}_{3D}$ is the local 3-dimensional Mach number measured by dividing either the turbulent velocity dispersion or the total velocity dispersion for the sound speed of each cell.
-In both cases the non-thermal pressure ratio increases with radius, as expected \citep[][]{va18turb}, with the total (unfiltered) kinetic pressure ratio being up to $\sim 5$ times higher than the isotropic turbulent one.
-The latter is in all cases higher than what is estimated for the Coma cluster by \citet{Coma_XRISM}, and it reaches $\sim 5\%$ within $1.5 \rm ~Mpc$ from the cluster centre, which is $\approx R_{500}$ for this cluster.
-This is in line with our previous estimates for this, and similar simulated clusters \citep[e.g.][]{va11turbo,va18mhd}, and it represents a lower limit on the turbulent budget of the cluster, which may also comprise larger scale anisotropic motions \citep[e.g.][]{va18turb,2020MNRAS.495..864A}.
+Here we show the estimates of the non-thermal pressure support by turbulent motions obtained using four different filtering lengths if increasing size, i.e. from $\Lambda_t=150 ~\rm kpc$ to $=900 ~\rm kpc$ (with $\Lambda_t=300 ~\rm kpc$ being our fiducial choice due to the large contamination by bulk motions on larger scales, as discussed in Sec.~\ref{sec:methods}).
+In all cases the non-thermal pressure ratio increases with radius, as expected \citep[][]{va18turb}, with the total (unfiltered) kinetic pressure reaching $\sim 30 \%$ at large radii, and with the turbulent kinetic pressure ranging from $\sim 3 \%$ to $\sim 20\%$, depending on the adopted filtering length.
+For our fiducial estimate of turbulence in clusters of this size ($\Lambda_t=300 ~\rm kpc$) we get $\sim 5\%$ of non-thermal pressure within $1.5 \rm ~Mpc$ from the cluster centre, which is $\approx R_{500}$ for this cluster.
+This budget is higher than what is estimated for the Coma cluster by \citet{Coma_XRISM}, but is also line with our previous estimates for this, and similar simulated clusters \citep[e.g.][]{va11turbo,va18mhd}.
 Based on the relative distribution between X-ray weighted and true turbulence along the line of sight, we conclude that actual turbulent non-thermal support in the ICM is significantly higher (typically by a factor $\sim 2$) than the estimate given by spectroscopic X-ray analysis, which is in turn biased low by the smaller range of scales sampled through X-ray emission.